lyarenei/jellyfin-plugin-listenbrainz/README.md

   - Only one way: Jellyfin -> ListenBrainz
   - Only when pushing listen
   - Reverse sync is not possible due to how ListenBrainz works
+- Cache listens when ListenBrainz server cannot be reached
+  - Resubmitting is attempted automatically every 24h + random (0-50) minutes from server start

 # Installation